iobeam/coreos-kubernetes/README.md

 all targets.
 - `vagrant.yaml` configuration specific to Vagrant (overrides values in `defaults.yaml`).
-- `aws.yaml` configuration specific to Vagrant (overrides values in `defaults.yaml`).
+- `aws.yaml` configuration specific to AWS (overrides values in `defaults.yaml`).

 ## Run on Vagrant ##